joicequeiroz/joice-queiroz/README.md

   * Delete a stores
 * **Services**
   * Create a services
-  * Search all services
+  * Research all services
-  * Highest Priced Products
-  * Product Name and Description Only
-  * TVs with free shipping and price between $500 and $800
-  * Search a services
+  * Research Services per ID
   * Update a services
   * Delete a services
 * **Categories**
   * Create a categories
-  * Search all categories
+  * Research all categories
-  * Search a categories
-  * Get categories by name
+  * Research categories by name
-  * Get categories with TV in the name
+  * Research categories with TV in the name
   * Update a categories
   * Delete a categories
 * **Utilities**